 Table of Contents

-What distance qualifies as long-range flying in FPV?
+What distance qualifies as long-range in FPV flying?
 There’s no specific number that defines it.
-In my opinion, long-range flying is when you fly so far that, if you crash, you won’t be able to get your drone back.
-For some, 5 kilometers is a significant milestone when attempting long-range for the first time.
+In my opinion, it becomes long-range when you’re flying far enough that a crash would likely result in losing your drone forever.
+For many FPV pilots, reaching 5km is usually their first significant milestone in attempting long-range flights.

 Not Your First Drone